shradhaebi/ensembl-static/fungi/species/Verticillium_dahliaejr2_about.md

-About the *Verticillium dahliae* JR2 genome {#about-the-verticillium-dahliae-jr2-genome .first}
+About the *Verticillium dahliae* JR2 genome
 -------------------------------------------

 *Verticillium dahliae* is one of the causal agent of vascular wilt in